albertkun/ucladataguides/_build/html/_sources/storymaps.rst.txt

    |sm_image0|

-ESRI Story Maps consists of “content blocks" these have different types, such as pictures, text, and maps.
+ESRI StoryMaps consists of “content blocks" these have different types, such as pictures, text, and maps.

 Adding Content Blocks